9bic/gae-typescript-express-example/README.md

 # gae-typescript-express-example

 - GAE standard for node8 with typescript examples
-- transpiling .ts to .js by `prestart`
+- `prestart` scripts transpile automatically .ts to .js, when deployed to GAE.
 - when local development is served with nodemon and ts-node
   - run `npm run watch`